4Max0/Hyprscript/readme.md

 # About this project:

 Hyprscript is supposed to be a Hyprland install script.
 You will be able to install and use Hyprscript, after you install Arch Linux on your device via Archinstall for example.
-What Hyprscript does, is that it install Packages and Configs and configures them so you don't have to install and configure your Hyprland on Arch Linux manually.
+What Hyprscript does, is that it install Packages and Configs and configures them, so you don't have to install and configure your Hyprland on Arch Linux manually.
 [More Details here.](#what-is-being-installed)

 > [!CAUTION]
 > It is currently in the works still (as of the 25.04.2025).